stnolting/neorv32/README.md

 ### Upload the Executable via the Bootloader

+You can upload a generated executable directly from the command line using the makefile's `upload` target.
+Replace `/dev/ttyUSB0` with the according serial port.

+    sw/exeample/blink_example$ make COM_PORT=/dev/ttyUSB0` upload

+A more "secure" way is to use a dedicated terminal program.
+This allows to directly interact with the bootloader console.
 Connect your FPGA board via UART to your computer and open the according port to interface with the NEORV32 bootloader.
 The bootloader uses the following default UART configuration: